 The downtown redevelopment process is quite similar to redevelopment anywhere in general.
-However, more coordination is required to deal with complex infrastructure and densification (just the fancy word for making the commercial and residential uses more dense, meaning more square footage per acre or block, for example).
+However, more coordination is required to deal with complex infrastructure and densification, which is just the fancy word for making the commercial and residential uses more dense, meaning more square footage per acre or block, for example.

 For both large and small city downtowns, we recommend the basics of the